deartc/QualityAssuranceTesting/README.md

 # QualityAssuranceTesting

-his project is a Quality Assurance Project.
+This project entitled Quality Assurance Project examines a food  diet.
 To run my project do the following: Clone github.com/deartc/QualityAssuranceProject.

 Feature List: Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program